Last updated: May 20, 2026

 What is heliacal rising?

 A heliacal rising is the morning a planet or star reappears in the dawn sky after weeks of invisibility behind the Sun’s beams.
 The body lifts above the eastern horizon a few minutes before sunrise, faint but present.
-In Hellenistic astrology, that emergence marks the planet’s renewal: a fresh cycle, and a claim on chart prominence.
+In Hellenistic astrology, that emergence is read as the planet’s renewal: a fresh cycle, and a claim on chart prominence in some traditional sources.

 The same body, six months later, makes a heliacal settingon the western horizon at dusk.
 It vanishes back into the Sun’s light, ending its visible season.
 Between those two moments, the planet passes through phases astronomers and astrologers both bothered to name.